• Home

 Schäfer JA, Schuck S (2020)

-Microautophagy - distinct molecular mechanisms handle cargoes of many sizes.
-Journal of Cell Science.
-Review (abstract)
+Microautophagy - distinct molecular mechanisms handle cargoes of many sizes (review).

 Schuck S (2020)